DozerDB/dozerdb-plugin/README.md

 If a change occurs within the dozerdb-browser or dozerdb-core package - then the version would become:  5.12.0.1 and so on.

 ## Development
-Please ensure you use java 17 or above when working on the plugin.
+Please ensure you use java 11 or above when working on the plugin version 4.x.

 If you would like to use an open source java version manager - please check out https://sdkman.io/ For those using sdkman - you can use the following command to switch to the favor of openjdk that we use.